GabrielleJacoby/GabrielleJacoby.github.io/README.md

 This model was able to predict production for a single county, but could be improved to train based on multiple similar counties to predict the future production of another county.

 [Time Series Forecasting using Tensor Flow](Texas_County_Boundaries_Detailed-shp/Tensor%20Flow%20Example%20-%20Production.ipynb)
+This model was able to predict production from multiple counties in one continuous data list, but could be improved to recognize that the date of the data is overlapping.